 Shorter attention span and more distractions

 Okay so here is a fact, attention span of a gold-fish is about 9 seconds.
 Ours?
-Well it used to be 12 seconds well before the smartphones and tablets were common.
+Well, it used to be 12 seconds well before smartphones and tablets were common.
 Now it is about 8 seconds.
-What this means is, we can , on average, concentrate 8 seconds on something before moving on to some other thing.
+What this means is, we can, on average, concentrate 8 seconds on something before moving on to some other thing.

 We think we can multitask better

-Most of us brag about who we can do multiple things on daily basis at the same time.
+Most of us brag about who we can do multiple things on a daily basis at the same time.
 We are actually the generation of multitaskers.
-We can use our smart phones, watch videos and talk at the same time or so we think.
-This does sound impressive but research have shown that performing different activities at the same time is not efficient as our brain gets divided in its processing power, so to speak.
+We can use our smartphones, watch videos and talk at the same time or so we think.
+This does sound impressive but research has shown that performing different activities at the same time is not efficient as our brain gets divided into its processing power, so to speak.
 This makes it actually harder to keep and process information.

 Are we addicted to technology?

-The reason to all this is simple.
-Technology stimulates the pleasure centers of our brains which makes us always come back for more.
+The reason for all this is simple.
+Technology stimulates the pleasure centers of our brains which make us always come back for more.
+App makers make sure to make their products extra addictive so you come back for more.

 Face to face interactions are declining